 This Memorandum of Understanding shall not be amended or supplemented except by agreement of the parties hereto, reduced to writing and duly signed by each.

 MEMORANDUM OF UNDERSTANDING BETWEEN CITY OF GRIDLEY AND THE INTERNATIONAL BROTHERHOOD OF ELECTRICAL WORKERS, LOCAL 1245.

-IN WITNESS WHEREOF, the parties hereto have executed this this day Memorandum of Understanding of , 2010.
+IN WITNESS WHEREOF, the parties hereto have executed this Memorandum of Understanding this 20th day of June, 2022.